-19 Ameren Illinois took a holistic approach to planning and also provided updated EE Plan information to stakeholders by following the preliminary high level overview of the EE Plan presented at the May SAG meeting, and additional information on the portfolio was presented only to non-financially interested stakeholders that executed a confidentiality agreement with Ameren Illinois.
-Ameren Illinois also discussed Section 16-111.5B energy efficiency program bids with stakeholders that executed a confidentiality agreement.
+&lt;sup>16 Ameren IL took a different approach to providing updated EE Plan information to stakeholders.
+Following the preliminary high level overview of the EE Plan presented at the May SAG meeting, additional information on the portfolio was presented only to non-financially interested stakeholders that executed a confidentiality agreement with Ameren IL.
+Ameren IL also discussed Section 16-111.5B energy efficiency program bids with stakeholders that executed a confidentiality agreement.